mjorod/textram/README.md

 3. A new Eclipse instance will be run and a new workbench will appear.
-Let's create a new General project and create a new file with the name of the aspect you want to model. **The extension of the file must be .xram**.
+Let's create a new General project and create a new file with the name of the aspect that you want to model. **The extension of the file must be .xram**.
 As soon as the file is created it will also be opened in a text editor and you will be asked to add the Xtext nature to your project.
-You should accept that to make your DSL editor work correctly in Eclipse.
+You should accept that to make your TextRAM editor work correctly in Eclipse.

-4. All ram's models will be generated inside *src-gen/aspects/*.
+4. All RAM's models will be generated inside the folder: *src-gen/aspects/*